Merriam-Webster: 20th century

 Since the 1940s, the company has released several specialized dictionaries, language aides, and other references.
 In 1961, Merriam overhauled the dictionary again, publishing Webster's Third New International, edited by Philip B. Gove, whose revisions sparked public controversy.
 Many of the changes were in formatting, omitting needless punctuation, or avoiding complete sentences when a phrase was sufficient.
 Other more controversial revisions signaled a shift from linguistic prescriptivism and towards describing American English as it was used at that time.

 In 1964, the company became a subsidiary of Encyclopædia Britannica, Inc.

 In 1983, in the ninth edition of the Collegiate titled Webster's Ninth New Collegiate Dictionary (WNNCD), the Collegiate adopted changes which distinguish it as a separate entity rather than merely an abridgment of the Third New International, whose main text has remained virtually unrevised since 1961.
 Some proper names were returned to the word list, including names of Knights of the Round Table.
 The most notable change was the inclusion of the date of the first known citation of each word, to document its entry into English.

 In 1983, after losing the right to exclusive use of the name Webster, its name was changed to Merriam-Webster, Incorporated, which was first reflected with publication of Webster's Ninth New Collegiate Dictionary.
-Previous publications used A Merriam-Webster Dictionary as a subtitle.
+Previous publications had used "A Merriam-Webster Dictionary" as a subtitle.